How to Know if You Have Dust Mites

 How to Prevent Dust Mites

-Follow our simple advice on how to prevent the increasing numbers of dust mites in your mattress, sheets, and comfy furniture.
+Follow our simple advice on how to prevent the increasing number of dust mites in your mattress, sheets, and comfy furniture.
 The way to controlling their population relies on keeping up and cleaning the surfaces and areas where dust builds up in excess.

 - Ventilate your rooms daily for 10 to 20 minutes;